sahilachhava/anics/README.md

 # Anics
-Anics is clone of Netflix
+Anics is a platform for Anime lovers to watch anime and movies, Anics designed is inspired by Netflix.